shalimv/shalimv/README.md

 ## About me

 * I am developing in the direction of *manual QA Engineer*.
-* My previous *work experience* is primarily related to quality
+* My previous *work experience* is primarily related to quality.
-* It is an honor for me to work in a large company and *contribute to its development*
+* It is an honor for me to work in a large company and *contribute to its development*.

 ## My CV